-Eligibility - An individual is a "qualified beneficiary" if the individual is covered under a group health plan on the day before a qualifying event as either a covered employee or Elected Official, the spouse of a covered employee or Elected Official, or a dependent child of a covered employee or Elected Official.
-A child who is either born to or who is placed for adoption with the covered employee or Elected Official during a period of COBRA coverage is also a "qualified beneficiary" entitled to COBRA coverage.
+Eligibility - An individual is a "qualified beneficiary" if the individual is covered under agroup health plan on the day before a qualifying event as either a covered employee or elected official, the spouse of a covered employee or elected officialElected Official, or a dependent child of a covered employee or elected officialElected Official.
+A child who is either born to or who is placed for adoption with the covered employee or elected officialElected Official during a period of COBRA coverage is also a "qualified beneficiary" entitled to COBRA coverage.